 Anthony Nolan the blood cancer charity, wanted to review the experience of their online donor recruitment process.
 Some website visitors that were not eligible to become donors were being faced with an abrupt dead-end during their online journey.
-With the help of a Hampshire UX agency, they reviewed and redesigned the journey to ensure that relevant, alternative options were displayed so the charity didn’t lose the enthusiasm of their eager supporters.
+With the help of a UX agency they reviewed and redesigned the journey to ensure that relevant, alternative options were displayed so the charity didn’t lose the enthusiasm of their eager supporters.

 UX Design Decisions